Sec Insider Trading Reports

 This kind of trading is illegal for one of two reasons: Either the insider has violated their duty to the company by disclosing the information.
 Or the insider has not received prior clearance from the company to trade the security.
 Both of these reasons fall under the “insider trading” umbrella.

 In either of these two scenarios, the insider is engaging in behavior that is considered to be illegal.
 Either of these two possibilities is unacceptable in the same manner.
 From the point of view of the company; the company cannot accept either of them.
 There is not a single factor that could possibly lend credence to either of these explanations.
-Both of these aspects should be taken into consideration.
-Because of the illegal nature of conducting business in this manner, which is why it is forbidden to do so.
-Because of this, it is prohibited to do so.
+These two things should be given equal weight.
+Since doing business in this way is against the law, it is very unlawful to do so.
+This makes it an absolute no-no to do so.

 3. Tipping